reroche/github-instructions/README.md

 Xiong-Fei - Tools for working locally

-Cyrus - Syncing your local files with Github
+Cyrus - Syncing your local files with github